Complaints management

 It covers guiding principles, complaints management framework, planning and design, operation, and maintenance and improvement.

-The framework is supported by the Customer Complaint Management Guideline (the Guideline) which provides more detail on the specific components of the Framework.
+The Framework is supported by the Customer Complaint Management Guideline (the Guideline) which provides more detail on the specific components of the Framework.
+The guideline provides agencies and their employees with detailed information about customer complaints management.
 The Guideline also outlines key agency responsibilities relating to record keeping, training and managing unreasonable conduct.

 The guideline and framework apply to public sector entities defined under s.264 of the Public Sector Act 2022.